 Ohhhh... the beauty of stainless steel.
 Even just finely sanded it has the luxurious color of palladium white gold.
-Stainless steel typically has a silver sheen, but, unlike silver, it will not tarnish and it is not susceptible to scratches, dings or dents very easy.
-As a designer, I love the possibility of mixing metals.
-Stainless steel looks great when combined with the soft color of silver and the yellow color of gold as shown here on my newest cuff.
+Stainless steel typically has a silver sheen, but, unlike silver, it will not tarnish and it is not susceptible to surface scratches very easy.
+As a artisan jewelry designer, I love the possibility of mixing metals.
+Stainless steel looks great when combined with the soft color of silver and the yellow color of gold filled as shown here on my newest cuff.

 Stainless steel is made up of iron, chromium, nickel, manganese, and copper.
 The chromium is added as an agent to provide corrosion resistance.
-Also, because it is non-porous the resistance to corrosion is increased.
+Also, because it is non-porous stainless steel is extremely resistant against corrosion.
 Those with severe nickel allergies as I need to be aware that stainless steel does contain nickel as mentioned above.

 Some have stated that the nickel in the stainless steel can cause a reaction but this is very rare.
 The reason why I do not create jewelry containing nickel or offer it on my website is the fact that I myself have a severe allergy to nickel.
 I know immediately if I have been exposed to nickel when I wear a belt touching my bare skin containing nickel.
 Within seconds I get an aggressive itching rash and a green mark that will flaunt my allergy.

 After I did research on stainless steel...I decided to design a stainless steel bangle cuff and craft it by hand.
 I noticed stainless steel is a lot harder to work with than any other metal I worked with before.
 The results pertaining to the bangle stability, however, is unbeatable and will give the wearer a lifetime of enjoyment.